Jon Stewart returned to 'The Daily Show' - KESQ

 Stewart popped up at “The Daily Show” to help one of the show’s correspondents, Roy Wood Jr., go viral.

-At least, that’s what Wood said he was hopping to do as he hosts the show this week.
+At least, that’s what Wood said he was hoping to do as he hosts the show this week.

 Wood, who had just laid out some of the happenings around the historic indictment of former President Donald Trump, spoke about the pressures of filling the host chair.
 “You’ve got to be funny.
 You got to be satirical.
 You got to be powerful,” Wood joked.